-The 6 Most Important Food Trends You Should be Watching in 2018Azia Weisz
+6 Food Trends You Need to be Watching in 2018pbfycom

 Consumers take more time now to find out what they’re eating than ever before.
 It’s becoming of more concern to them that they eat the right foods.
-This increased consumer awareness is having an impact on the food industry and food trends.
+This increased consumer awareness is having an impact on the food industry.

-The top 6 trends that 2018 promises to bring even more to the fore are:
+The top 6 food trends that 2018 promises to bring even more to the fore are:

 The use of plants and flowers in the preparation of food is on the rise.
 People are researching their medicinal and healing properties.
 They include them in food preparation as part of home remedies they’re trying as an alternative to tradition medicines.
 To mention a few, ashwagandha (known as Indian ginseng), lavender, and turmeric (with its active ingredient, curcumin) are gaining popularity.
 Not only do they provide the food with a new, exciting flavor, they also provide health benefits.